USE CASE

 STEP 3: Mapping cultural similarities and differences

-Using empirical data gleaned from the first two steps, F4S assesses the similarities and differences between the two cultures.
+Using empirical data gleaned from the first two steps, Marlee assesses the similarities and differences between the two cultures.
 This uncovers where they overlap and where any issues are likely to arise.

 This step also includes a complete analysis of what the newly merged culture will look like, an incredibly useful tool.